SilentDevCoPro/sre-portfolio/README.md

 # Simple query to show the metrics being scraped on Prometheus
 http_request_duration_seconds_bucket

-# Access to Grafana dashboard
+# Access to Grafana dashboard2
 minikube service grafana-external -n sre-challenge

 # Access to the node-api endpoint use /sweet-as-bro or /metrics